Renée Hložek

-Renée Hložek (born 15 November 1983) is a South African cosmologist, Professor of Astronomy & Astrophysics at the Dunlap Institute for Astronomy & Astrophysics at the University of Toronto, and an Azrieli Global Scholar within the Canadian Institute for Advanced Research.
-She studies the cosmic microwave background, Type Ia supernova and baryon acoustic oscillations.
-She was named a Sloan Research Fellow in 2020, and received the Rutherford Memorial Medal from the Royal Society of Canada.
-Hložek is bisexual.
+Renée Hložek (born 15 November 1983) is a South African cosmologist and Associate Professor of Astronomy & Astrophysics at the Dunlap Institute for Astronomy & Astrophysics at the University of Toronto.
+Her research focuses on theoretical and observational cosmology, including measurements of the cosmic microwave background, constraints on axion dark matter, Type Ia supernova cosmology, and the development of statistical methods for large astronomical surveys.
+She is a member of the Atacama Cosmology Telescope collaboration and the Simons Observatory, and serves as Spokesperson for the Vera C. Rubin Observatory Dark Energy Science Collaboration (DESC).Hložek is bisexual.

+Hložek's research includes using cosmic microwave background data to constrain ultralight axion dark matter models, work that is among her most highly cited.
+She is also a member of the Simons Observatory collaboration.
+As part of her work on supernova cosmology with the Vera C. Rubin Observatory, she co-led the Photometric LSST Astronomical Time-series Classification Challenge (PLAsTiCC), a community data challenge for photometric supernova classification.

 Early life and education

 Hložek studied mathematics at the University of Pretoria and the University of Cape Town graduating in 2008.
 During her undergraduate studies she worked on dark energy.
 She completed her PhD at the University of Oxford as a Rhodes Scholar in 2011.
 Her thesis, "Probing the early universe and Dark Energy with multi-epoch cosmological data", used the Atacama Cosmology Telescope and Sloan Digital Sky Survey.
 Her doctoral advisor was Jo Dunkley.
 During her time at Oxford, she appeared on Chris Lintott's Pub Astronomy podcast and 365 Days of Astronomy.